 The Southern Adventist University Counseling Services are designed to assist with concerns that might interfere with the college experience.
-Individual and group counseling services offer opportunities to increase knowledge and develop greater self-awareness, understanding, and independence.
+Individual counseling services offer opportunities to increase knowledge and develop greater self-awareness, understanding, and independence.
 Topics that might be discussed include:

 - Conflict resolution